bendqh1/misc/conference/handbook.md

-Let the most senior talk last not to bias the more juniors - from a Lex Friedman and Jeff Bezof interview.
+Let the most senior talk last not to bias the more juniors - from a Lex Friedman and Jeff Bezos interview.